architect-templates/nestjs/README.md

 # Running NestJS on Architect

-This example will show you the use-case for using TypeScript on Architect leveraging the NestJS tutorial application – [Users](https://github.com/nestjs/nest/tree/master/sample/05-sql-typeorm).
-In this example, we've written a component spec (the `architect.yml` file) that defines a component to run a TypeScript-based web application.
+This example will show you the use-case for using TypeScript on Architect similar to the NestJS tutorial application – [Users](https://github.com/nestjs/nest/tree/master/sample/05-sql-typeorm).
+In this example, we've written a component spec (the `architect.yml` file) that defines a component to run a TypeScript-based REST API.

 [Learn more about the architect.yml file](//docs.architect.io/components/architect-yml/)